101 Best Things to Do on Oʻahu, Hawaiʻi

 I wanted to include this last section on this post because this is a subject that’s personal to me.

-The native plant biodiversity in Hawaiʻi is insane!
-90% of the native plants that you will see around the islands are found nowhere else on earth, and I say these things for two reasons.
+The native plant biodiversity in Hawaiʻi is insane, and I say this because 90% of the native plants that you will see around the islands are found nowhere else on Earth, which I mention for two reasons.

-The first is that I ask that you please do everything you possibly can to minimize your impact on our trails because so many of our native plants are at risk of extinction.
-The second is that if you have personal interest in the subject or may be curious about something that you found, I wrote a separate post entirely about native Hawaiian plants.
-I wrote it to help others around Hawaiʻi ID anything that you might be curious about.
+The first is that I ask that you please do everything you can to minimize your impact on Hawaiʻi’s trails, as many native plants across the islands at risk of extinction.
+The second is that if you have a personal interest in the subject or may be curious about something that you found, I wrote a separate post entirely about native Hawaiian plants, which hopefully can help to identify anything that you might be curious about!

-For example, this ʻOhe Mauka tree in the photo below can only be found on the island of Oʻahu and nowhere else on earth.
+For example, this ʻOhe Mauka tree in the photo below can only be found on the Island of Oʻahu and nowhere else on Earth!

 Read My Separate Post: Native Hawaiian Plant Guide